aliok/secim-batch-plain-operator/README.md

+### NOTE:

+My initial intention was to create a Kubernetes operator using the Operator Framework, but it seemed like an overkill and I just kept it as a plain controller.

+Ilk fikrim Operator Framework kullanarak bir Kubernetes operatoru yazmakti ama controller yazip biraktim.

 ### Introduction / Giris

-This operator is created to manage some Kubernetes pods that retrieve the election data for Turkey in 2019.
+This controller is created to manage some Kubernetes pods that retrieve the election data for Turkey in 2019.
 It creates and manages bunch of pods of this image: <https://github.com/aliok/secim-batch-container>
 Then collects their results and saves it locally.

 Collected and saved result can be analyzed using a script like this one: <https://gist.github.com/aliok/5b739b6273ec37fb58eb6e90012e5e17>

-I implemented this operator to practice Kubernetes operators.
+I implemented this controller to practice Kubernetes controllers.
 Kubernetes Jobs would be a better fit for this kind of purpose in production.
 I intentionally didn't use the Operator Framework as I wanted to compare things written using that one and without that one.

 -----

-Bu operator, Kubernetes uzerinde 2019 yerel secimlerinin sonuclarini toplayan podlari yonetmek icin olusturuldu.
+Bu controller, Kubernetes uzerinde 2019 yerel secimlerinin sonuclarini toplayan podlari yonetmek icin olusturuldu.
 Su imaj <https://github.com/aliok/secim-batch-container> ile pod olusturup bunlari yonetir.
 Podlarin topladigi verileri alir ve kaydeder.

 Kaydedilen sonuclari suradaki gibi bir script ile analiz edebilirsiniz: <https://gist.github.com/aliok/5b739b6273ec37fb58eb6e90012e5e17>

-Bu operatoru Kubernetes operatorleri ile pratik yapmak icin olusturdum.
+Bu controlleru Kubernetes controllerleri ile pratik yapmak icin olusturdum.
 Bir production ortaminda Kubernetes Jobs konseptini kullanmak daha makul.

 ### Gelistirilebilecek seyler / Room for improvement